 November 19, 2009

-According to a recent study published in Canadian Family Physician, cough syrup may be dangerous for children younger than 4 to 6 years of age.
+According to a 2009 study published in Canadian Family Physician, cough syrup may be dangerous for children younger than 4 to 6 years of age.

 Doctors Shefrin and Goldman of British Columbia Children’s Hospital in Vancouver, Canada, reviewed a collection of studies examining the effectiveness of over-the-counter (OTC) cough and cold medications in young children.
 Surprisingly, although children ages 0 to 5 years are the most common users of these medications, there is little to no evidence indicating the efficacy of the drugs to improve cough and cold symptoms in this population.

 There might be significant evidence indicating the opposite: OTC cough and cold medications may put young children at risk for serious health complications and in some cases may be involved in infant or child death.

 The facts about kids and cough medicine

 Experts suspect that OTC cough syrups and cold medications may be dangerous for young children because of certain ingredients they contain (such as antihistamines, antitussives, and decongestants), some of which have a sedative effect.
 Even when doses are reduced, such as a half dose for 5- to 12-year-olds and a quarter dose for 2- to 5-year-olds, there still may be risks.

 There are no guidelines for using OTC cough and cold medications in children younger than 2 years old.
 Children under the age of 2, however, were the most likely of any group to have adverse reactions to the medications, despite the fact that 2- to 5-year-olds are the age range with the highest rate of OTC cough and cold medication usage.

 In 2004 and 2005, use of OTC cough and cold medicines were the cause of over 7000 emergency room (ER) visits in children under 12.
 Although the majority of these cases involved unsupervised consumption of the medications, one in four cases involved properly administered medication with unexpected negative outcomes.